WheteThunger/VehicleDecayProtection/README.md

 - `Enable permission` (`true` or `false`) -- Determines whether the permission feature is enabled.
 If you are not using permissions to prevent vehicle decay, set this to `false` to improve performance.

 Each vehicle type has the following options:

+- `Allow the plugin to influence decay` (`true` or `false`) -- Determines whether the plugin will influence decay for this vehicle type.
+If you don't want to alter decay for a given vehicle type, you may set this to `false` to ensure that vanilla decay is used.
 - `Decay multiplier while inside` -- Determines how much to scale decay damage for vehicles that are inside (under a roof).
 Set to `0.0` to completely nullify decay damage to vehicles while they are inside.
 Setting to `1.0` will improve performance by avoiding even checking if the vehicle is inside.
 - `Decay multiplier near tool cupboard` -- Determines how much to scale decay damage for vehicles that are near **any** tool cupboard (regardless of whether the vehicle owner is authorized).
 Defaults to `1.0` which has no effect.
 Set to `0.0` to completely nullify decay damage near tool cupboards.
 - `Protect from decay after recent use (minutes)` -- Determines how many minutes to protect vehicles from decay after they have been used.